customer7/ncn/src/site/notes/Cases/Pediatrics/Encephalocele, Parietal.md

 ## Discussion

-- The lesion is at the proximity of superior sagittal sinus and seems to have connection with the falcons sinus, posing a high risk of introperativr vascular injury.
+- The lesion is at the proximity of the superior sagittal sinus and seems to have connection with the falcine sinus, posing a high risk of intraoperative vascular injury.
 - [[Notes/Sinua, Falcine\|Falcine sinus]]